Icinga/icinga2/doc/7-icinga-template-library.md

 redis_crit               | **Optional.** This option can only be used if **redis_variables** is used and the number of values listed here must exactly match number of variables specified. redis_perfparse          | **Optional.** This should only be used with variables and causes variable data not only to be printed as part of main status line but also as perfparse compatible output.
-Defaults to false. redis_perfvars           | **Optional.** This allows to list variables which values will go only into perfparse output (and not for threshold checking). redis_prev_perfdata      | **Optional.** If set to true previous performance data are used to calculate rate of change for counter statistics variables and for proper calculation of hitrate.
+Defaults to false. redis_perfvars           | **Optional.** This allows to list variables which values will go only into perfparse output (and not for threshold checking). redis_prev_perfdata      | **Optional.** If set to true, previous performance data are used to calculate rate of change for counter statistics variables and for proper calculation of hitrate.
 Defaults to false. redis_rate_label         | **Optional.** Prefix or Suffix label used to create a new variable which has rate of change of another base variable.
 You can specify PREFIX or SUFFIX or both as one string separated by ",".
-Default if not specified is suffix "_rate". redis_query              | **Optional.** Option specifies key to query and optional variable name to assign the results to after. redis_option             | **Optional.** Specifiers are separated by "," and must include NAME or PATTERN. redis_response_time      | **Optional.** If this is used plugin will measure and output connection response time in seconds.
+Default if not specified is suffix "_rate". redis_query              | **Optional.** Option specifies key to query and optional variable name to assign the results to after. redis_option             | **Optional.** Specifiers are separated by "," and must include NAME or PATTERN. redis_response_time      | **Optional.** If this is used, plugin will measure and output connection response time in seconds.
 With **redis_perfparse** this would also be provided on perf variables. redis_hitrate            | **Optional.** Calculates Hitrate and specify values are interpreted as WARNING and CRITICAL thresholds. redis_memory_utilization | **Optional.** This calculates percent of total memory on system used by redis.
 Total_memory on server must be specified with **redis_total_memory**.
 If you specify by itself, the plugin will just output this info.
 Parameter values are interpreted as WARNING and CRITICAL thresholds. redis_total_memory       | **Optional.** Amount of memory on a system for memory utilization calculation.
 Use system memory or max_memory setting of redis.